What Is Cystic Acne?

 Causes of Nodulocystic Acne

-No one knows what causes nodulocystic acne, but researchers have found some common threads that may in part explain its development.
+No one knows exactly what leads to nodulocystic acne in one person and not in another, but some common threads may help explain its development.

-- Genetic predisposition: A person is more likely to develop nodulocystic acne if his parents experienced it.
+- Genetics: A person is more likely to develop nodulocystic acne if his/her parents experienced it.
 As such, there may be a genetic component to some cases.

 - Hormones: Androgens, which are male hormones found in both males and females, are highly associated with acne, including nodulocystic acne.
-Generally speaking, increased androgen levels, including dehydroepiandrosterone sulfate (DHEA-S) and testosterone, result in more acne and more severe acne because they increase the production of skin oil (sebum).
-Sebum is a contributing factor to acne, and people with nodulocystic acne often retain an elevated level of it in their skin.
+Generally speaking, increased androgen levels, including dehydroepiandrosterone sulfate (DHEA-S) and testosterone, result in more severe acne because they increase the production of skin oil (sebum).

-- Location: Nodulocystic acne is more prevalent in tropical areas of the world, but the reason of this observation is unknown.
+- Geographic location: Nodulocystic acne is more prevalent in tropical areas of the world, but the reason for this is unknown.

-- Type of acne: People with severe acne tend to develop nodulocystic acne.
-In comparison, people who have less severe acne do not usually develop nodules or cysts.
+- Type of acne: People with more acne lesions and more widespread acne tend to develop nodulocystic acne.
+In comparison, people who have only a few lesions and only facial acne are less likely to develop nodules or cysts.

 Treatment of Nodulocystic Acne

-For people with severe nodulocystic acne, doctors may prescribe the oral medication, isotretinoin (Accutane®), normally for 15–20 weeks.
-However, isotretinoin causes severe side effects, including birth defects, and can produce permanent side effects to the entire body, so its use should be carefully considered alongside a trusted physician, and never as a first-line treatment.1–12
+For people with severe nodulocystic acne, doctors may prescribe the oral medication, isotretinoin, often known by its brand name, Accutane®, normally for 15 - 20 weeks.
+However, isotretinoin causes severe and sometimes lifelong side effects, as well as birth defects, so its use should be carefully considered alongside a trusted physician, and never as a first-line treatment.1-12

 Hormonal treatments - females only